Andrew Lipman

 Contact

 Andrew Lipman joined the Barnard faculty in 2015 after five years teaching at Syracuse University.
 His research interests include the Atlantic World, Early America, Native Americans, violence, technology, and the environment.
-His first book, The Saltwater Frontier: Indians and the Contest for the American Coast, won the 2016 Bancroft Prize in American History.
-His second book, Squanto: A Native Odyssey, was released in 2024.
+His first book, The Saltwater Frontier: Indians and the Contest for the American Coast (Yale, 2015), was a co-winner of the 2016 Bancroft Prize.
+His most recent book is Squanto: A Native Odyssey (Yale, 2024).

 At Barnard, Lipman teaches a variety of courses, including “Introduction to American History to 1865,” “Early America to 1763,” “Revolutionary America, 1763-1815,” “Colonial Gotham: The History of New York City, 1609-1776,” and “A History of Violence: Force and Power in Early America.”
 He has also led graduate seminars at Columbia on Early American History and Native American History.